 While the Buddha was still walking the earth and teaching the Dharma he initially prohibited his monks from engaging in debates.
 However, as Buddhism developed a large following it began to draw a lot of attention from laymen and intellectuals alike.
 Therefore, the Buddha softened his approach and he began to engage in public debates.

-Indeed, the Buddha was a very gifted public speaker and he effectively defended the Dharma against anyone who challenged him.
-As a result, teachings of the Buddha were accepted throughout Asia and worldwide.
-In modern times, there are over 500 million Buddhists who have accepted the Dharma teachings.
+Indeed, the Buddha was a very gifted public speaker who effectively defended the Dharma against anyone that challenged him.
+As a result, Dharma teachings of the Buddha were accepted throughout Asia and worldwide by over 500 million Buddhists.

 Reclining Buddha Statue Meaning